atjhamit/microservice/k8s/README.md

     #copy/scp the contents of ~/.kube/config from master to this host where you want to access the cluster

     kubectl cluster-info --> to check if it worked

+## setup autocomplete in bash into the current shell, bash-completion package should be installed first.
+    source <(kubectl completion bash)

+## add autocomplete permanently to your bash shell.
+    echo "source <(kubectl completion bash)" >> ~/.bashrc